Deadly Boring Math

 All the old posts were written in LibreOffice Writer.
 The new site design (fancy Sitix templates!) interferes somethin' awful with them, so I'm moving them over by hand... ugh.
 All of the unupdated posts are listed below:

-Tyler Clarke is a web developer and a Physics student in the class of '26 at the Georgia Institute of Technology.
+Tyler Clarke is a physics student computer engineering student in the class of '26 at the Georgia Institute of Technology.

-He started Deadly Boring Math as essentially a place to dump multivariable notes, and it grew into... a place to dump multivariable notes.
+He started Deadly Boring Math as a place to dump math notes, and it grew into... a place to dump math notes.

 Ah well, ain't like I can get a refund on the domain name.